jblossomweb/isomorphic-tweets/README.md

 https://scotch.io/tutorials/build-a-real-time-twitter-stream-with-node-and-react-js

 And customized as follows (work in progress):
-- .env instead of config hardcodes
+- .env instead of config hardcodes (done)
-- Jade instead of Handlebars
+- Jade instead of Handlebars (to do)
-- fa icon instead of deprecated svg spinner
+- fa icon instead of deprecated svg spinner (to do)

 ## Real Time Twitter Stream with Node and React